What's the difference between a DAM and Google Drive?

 For simple cloud-based file sharing tasks, Google Drive is probably all you need.
 However, if you need to share files securely, find assets quickly, organise them effectively and manage folders in several ways, you're going to need a DAM like ResourceSpace.

-Our open source digital library includes all of the features discussed above and many more benefits.
+Our open source digital library includes all of the features discussed above and many more benefits, including:

 What's more, the ResourceSpace software is completely free and always will be.
 You only pay for the storage space and our technical support.
 Check out our pricing plans here, or request a free trial below.